 But what about your horse?
-As a horse owner, you’re probably aware it's important to feed your partner a daily serving of salt.
-But does a horse need electrolytes as well?
+You’re probably aware it's important to feed your partner salt.
+But do horses need electrolytes as well?
 Are salt and electrolytes the same thing?
 And if they aren't, do you know which one you should give your horse, and when?

 First, we need to understand that salt is an electrolyte, but it isn't the only electrolyte horses need.
 Confused?
-Let’s clear the cloudy waters and discuss what elements are considered electrolytes, when horses need them, what happens if they don't get them, and what to look for in an electrolyte supplement.
+Let’s clear the cloudy waters and discuss when to feed horses electrolytes or salt, what equine electrolytes are, why horses need them, and how to pick the best electrolyte paste for horses.

-Electrolytes are minerals that produce ions with a positive or negative electrical charge when dissolved in body fluids.
+Electrolytes are minerals that produce ions with positive or negative electrical charges when dissolved in body fluids.
+But what do electrolytes do for horses?
 Electrolytes have been compared to several colloquial things within the body: a steady electrical current keeping the lights burning strong, motor oil that makes the body's engine run smoothly, and... wait for it... crossing guards.
 Crossing guards?
 Let's explain.

-In short, electrolytes ensure the water your horse drinks actually gets to the cells that need it, and that keeps performance and energy levels high, helping your horse feel good.
-A win for you both.
+In short, electrolytes help ensure the water your horse drinks gets to the cells that need it, and that keeps performance and energy levels high.
+A win for you both!

-At some point, you've probably spent a long day in the saddle, neglected to drink enough water, then pounded a sports drink or two to pick up your energy and ward off a headache.
-The main electrolytes added to most electrolyte drinks are also the same horses need—except in supplements formulated for horses.
+At some point, you've likely spent a long day in the saddle, neglected to drink enough water, and afterward pounded a sports drink to pick up your energy and ward off a headache.
+The main electrolytes added to most electrolyte drinks are the same horses need—except in supplements formulated for horses.
 Necessary equine electrolytes include:

 All five are essential.
 However, salt, created when sodium and chloride (NaCl) are combined, is required by horses in the greatest quantity, followed by potassium, then magnesium and calcium.

-Here are some symptoms of electrolyte deficiency to watch for in horses:
+Here are symptoms of electrolyte deficiency to watch for in horses:

-Since electrolytes are not stored in the body, any time large amounts are lost, they must be replenished to help horses rehydrate and recover.
+Since electrolytes cannot be stored in the body, any time large amounts are lost, they must be replenished to help horses rehydrate and recover.
 This is where you can step in with either a mineral salt, electrolyte, or both.

 Let's say your horse has worked and sweated hard on the trail.
-Or she's been trailered for two days in mid-July.
+Or she's been traveling for two days in mid-July.
 Or he's simply hanging out in the pasture when the first sweltering spring day hits.
-Your horse looks a little droopy and you suspect it needs additional fluids and electrolytes.
-Should you provide extra salt or an electrolyte supplement to replenish minerals and encourage drinking?
+Your horse looks a little droopy and you suspect it needs extra fluids and electrolytes.
+Should you provide salt or a horse electrolyte to replenish minerals and encourage drinking?

 Good question.
 Horses need salt daily and occasionally an electrolyte supplement.
 Each of the situations above would likely warrant both.
 Let's look more closely at when to feed your horse salt versus an electrolyte, and what each does for horses.

 Salt helps trigger the thirst response that tells horses to drink.
-A horse's brain monitors sodium levels and tells horses to stop drinking when levels are low.
-This is to avoid flushing more sodium from the body.
-When sodium levels are normal, horses are more inclined to keep drinking regularly.
+A horse's brain monitors sodium levels and tells horses to stop drinking when levels are low to avoid flushing more sodium from the body.
+When sodium levels are normal, horses are more inclined to drink water regularly.

 Providing a horse with salt helps sodium levels stay balanced and stimulates a horse to keep drinking.
-Without salt supplementation, many horses won’t consume enough water on their own and risk becoming dehydrated.
+Without it, many horses won’t consume enough water and risk dehydration.

 In short, salt is a necessary part of a horse’s everyday diet and should always be available.
 You can help your horse receive adequate salt by top-dressing a loose mineral salt on feed and offering a quality free-choice mineral salt lick.
 Learn more about daily salt intake recommendations for horses and how to avoid rare situations of salt toxicosis.

-As mentioned, electrolytes are essential minerals that play a vital role in a horse’s fluid retention.
+As mentioned, electrolytes are essential minerals that play a vital role in fluid retention.
 They're also involved in nearly every other bodily function.
-A quality supplement can replenish those electrolytes and speed up recovery time after exercise.
+A quality horse electrolyte supplement can replenish those electrolytes and speed up recovery after exercise.

-Now that you know the importance of occasionally offering equine electrolytes in addition to salt, how do you choose the best supplement for your horse?
-Here are three things to look for when selecting an electrolyte:
+Now that you know the importance of occasionally offering electrolytes in addition to salt, how do you choose the best supplement?
+Here are three things to look for when selecting horse electrolytes:

-Barrel racer Autumn Snyder uses Redmond Electrolyte paste to keep her horse hydrated and performing her best.
-Watch the two-minute video below to see her story!
+Barrel racer Autumn Snyder uses Redmond Electrolyte horse paste to keep horses hydrated and performing their best.
+Watch this two-minute video to see her story.

-Redmond Electrolyte syringe is a fast-acting electrolyte formulated for horses that rapidly replenishes critical electrolytes and vitamins.
+Redmond Electrolyte syringe is a fast-acting horse electrolyte paste that rapidly replenishes critical electrolytes and vitamins.
 It improves energy and performance with natural ingredients you can trust.
 Our easy-to-use metered syringe contains: